log2akshat/UsefulScripts/README.md

 # UsefulScripts
-This repo contains some useful scripts which is used for easing day to day tasks.
+This repo contains some useful scripts which are used for easing and automate the day to day tasks.

 ### 1. BatchImageCompressionScript.py